Chicago union leaders OK plan to resume in-person class

 While school districts nationwide have faced similar concerns amid skyrocketing COVID-19 cases, the labor fight in union-friendly Chicago amplified concerns over remote learning and other pandemic issues.

-The deal, which would have students in class Wednesday and teachers back a day earlier, still requires approval with a vote of the union’s roughly 25,000 members.
+The deal approved late Monday would have students in class Wednesday and teachers back a day earlier.
+It still requires approval with a vote of the union’s roughly 25,000 members.
 Issues on the table have been metrics to close schools amid outbreaks and expanded COVID-19 testing.

-Neither side immediately disclosed full details of the proposal Monday evening, but the district notified parents in the largely low-income Black and Latino school district of about 350,000 students that classes would resume Wednesday.
+Neither side immediately disclosed full details of the proposal Monday evening, but leaders generally said the agreement included metrics to close individual schools and plans to boost district COVID-19 testing.
+The district notified parents in the largely low-income Black and Latino school district of about 350,000 students that classes would resume Wednesday.

 In a dueling news conference, union leaders acknowledged it wasn’t a “home run” but teachers wanted to be back in class with students.